sriramiscool/bootcamp/README.md

 We'll use it at the bootcamp (Friday, Oct 23 @6:30PM in E2-180) to demonstrate how to use git.

 See you there.

+*Do not forget to bring your laptops to the bootcamp!*